Dewanohana Kuniichi

-Dewanohana Kuniichi (出羽ノ花國市) real name Kuniichi Ichikawa (國一市川), was a Japanese professional sumo wrestler from Komatsu, Ishikawa (Japan).
+Dewanohana Kuniichi (出羽ノ花國市), born Kuniichi Ichikawa (市川國一), was a Japanese professional sumo wrestler from Komatsu, Ishikawa (Japan).
 His highest rank was maegashira 1.

 After retiring from active competition in 1940, he took on a position as coach at Dewanoumi stable, later ascending to head coach from 1960 to 1968 following the death of Tsunenohana.
 He then was elected chairman (rijichō) of the Japan Sumo Association under the name of Musashigawa from 1968 to 1974.
 Unlike most of his contemporaries, he had a business education background.

 Dewanoumi succession turmoil

 Dewanohana became head coach at his stable because he was considered old enough for the responsibility, in contrast to recently retired yokozuna Chiyonoyama who also sought the title.
 In 1965, Dewanohana's daughter married active yokozuna Sadanoyama, with the avowed objective of the latter inheriting the Dewanoumi stable following the conclusion of his career.
 This practice was common in the world of sumo, since kabu were traditionally inherited within the same family or between an apprentice and his master.

-However, it also denied Chiyonoyama the opportunity to inherit the Dewanoumi name, as he had expected it being a senior yokozuna and coach (under the name Kokonoe) at the stable.
-Sadanoyama being formally recognized as heir in 1967 created a turmoil which resulted in Chiyonoyama resolving to break away from the Dewanoumi stable to found the Kokonoe stable with 10 wrestlers (including then ōzeki Kitanofuji).
-Due to this founding breaking the unwritten rule of not allowing oyakata independence from the stable (dating back to Hitachiyama), Dewanohana after a long debate permitted the creation and expelled Chiyonoyama from the Dewanoumi ichimon.
+However, it also denied Chiyonoyama the opportunity to inherit the Dewanoumi name, which he had expected, as he was a senior yokozuna and a coach (under the name Kokonoe) at the stable.
+Sadanoyama being formally recognized as heir in 1967 created turmoil, resulting in Chiyonoyama resolving to break away from the Dewanoumi stable to found the Kokonoe stable with 10 wrestlers (including then ōzeki Kitanofuji).
+Because this founding broke the unwritten rule prohibiting oyakata independence from their stable (dating back to Hitachiyama), Dewanohana, after a long debate, permitted the creation of the new stable but expelled Chiyonoyama from the Dewanoumi ichimon.